CodecoolGlobal/ask-mate-3-python-mllorand/tasks.md

     - The questions are sorted by most recent.
 Done

 2. Create the `/question/<question_id>` page that displays a question and the answers for it.
 (Tomi)
     - The page is available under `/question/<question_id>`.
+Done
     - There are links to the question pages from the list page.
+Done
     - The page displays the question title and message.
+Done
     - The page displays all answers to a question.

 3. Implement a form that allows the user to add a question.
 (Tomi)
     - There is an `/add-question` page with a form.